test-prof/test-prof/guides/any_fixture.md

 include_context "author"
 ```

-Now we have the following affected tables list: `["articles", "authors"]`.
-At the end of the suite, the "authors" table is cleaned first which leads to a foreign-key violation error.
+Now we have the following affected tables list: `['articles', 'authors']`.
+At the end of the suite, the 'authors' table is cleaned first which leads to a foreign-key violation error.